 Do not hesitate to be proactive and speak with a medical professional or qualified health care provider in regard to your aging parent.
 Researching memory loss, especially as it relates to Alzheimer’s Disease, is an excellent idea.

 2. You should talk to your aging parent about memory concerns.
 You need to let your aging parent know your concerns.
 However, this is easier said than done.
 You might begin by talking with other family members and raising your concerns.
 Then have your aging parent, yourself and your family meet together to discuss concerns and how to best move forward.
 All actions and conversations should be carried on with compassion, understanding and support.

 3. You and your aging parent should reach out for help.
 A crucial first step is to schedule a doctor’s evaluation.
 Then your next step should be to reach out to the many support organizations for Alzheimer’s Disease, memory loss assistance programs, and caring professionals.
 These groups and professionals can help you and your aging parent with daily challenges, getting to medical appointments, and important legal and financial planning items.
 In addition, we highly recommend you see a Florida elder law attorney who can help you and your aging parent plan for the future to determine what type of long-term care may be needed in the future and how you may be able to afford it.

 We know how difficult this conversation can be and want to help.
 We know you may have questions about this, and many other, issues.
-At the Law Office of Brian C. Perlin, P.A., our credentials enable us to provide a multi-disciplinary approach to our legal services.
+At the Perlin Estate Planning & Probate our credentials enable us to provide a multi-disciplinary approach to our legal services.
 By building relationships with our clients, we are also able to understand each client’s needs and desires, and we support such goals through thoughtful, comprehensive planning techniques.
 We encourage you to contact us and schedule a meeting.